 This is our original image.

-By raising the Luminance slider from 0 to +100 makes the color Green in the image lighter.
+Raising the Luminance slider from 0 to +100 makes the color green in the image lighter.

-By reducing the Luminance slider from 0 to -100 makes the color Green in the image darker.
+Reducing the Luminance slider from 0 to -100 makes the color green in the image darker.

 Using All Three Sliders